Provides further detail on First Homes and their implementation.

 (b) ensures that a legal restriction is registered onto a First Home’s title on its first sale.

 In most cases, these planning obligations should be entered into in the usual way prior to the grant of planning permission.
-The government will publish template planning obligations for this purpose, which the local planning authority can use as a basis for agreements prepared locally.
+The government has published template planning obligations for this purpose, which the local planning authority can use as a basis for agreements prepared locally.

 When a First Home is sold by the developer to the first owner, a restriction is to be entered onto the title register identifying the unit as a First Home.
 This restriction should ensure that the title cannot be transferred to another owner unless the relevant local authority certifies to HM Land Registry that the First Homes criteria and eligibility criteria have been met, including the discounted sale price.